aaronewing/FitLy/readme.md

 ### GitHub Repository Link: https://github.com/aewing7/FitLy

+### ATTN: Server port is set to 8081, use http://localhost:8081/ to view project or change the port in the application.properties located in the resources folder

 ### Introduction:

 Fitly is a fitness tracker web app that can track your exercises, food and drink and goals throughout your fitness journey.